MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-terminalserver.md

 If you disable or do not configure this policy setting, "Disconnect" is not removed from the list in the Shut Down Windows dialog box.

+> [!NOTE]
-Note: This policy setting affects only the Shut Down Windows dialog box.
+> This policy setting affects only the Shut Down Windows dialog box.
 It does not prevent users from using other methods to disconnect from a Remote Desktop Services session.
 This policy setting also does not prevent disconnected sessions at the server.
 You can control how long a disconnected session remains active on the server by configuring the "Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\RD Session Host\Session Time Limits\Set time limit for disconnected sessions" policy setting.
 <!-- TS_NoDisconnectMenu-Description-End -->

 <!-- TS_NoDisconnectMenu-Editable-Begin -->